Luxembourg CV Writing Guide

 Close your Luxembourg CV with extra-curricular activities.
 Carefully consider what to leave out of your CV and exclude anything that might give prospective employers a chance to discriminate against you.

 It is customary to send copies of diplomas, certificates and job references with the CV and cover letter.
 References are usually verified, so inform your referees in advance.

 It is more common in Luxembourg to apply for a job through the Internet.
 However, you should be aware that an electronic CV does not look the same as a standard CV.
 In addition, CVs are often scanned by employers, so make your CV scannable by avoiding for example lines, bold or italic fonts etc.

 Check the spelling and grammar of your Luxembourg CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and French or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other Luxembourg CV Info

 To be successful in your Luxembourg job search and getting job you want, you need prepare Luxembourg cover letter and Luxembourg CV which you must email instantly to the prospective employers selected during job search in Luxembourg.